 But this is one of the first steps in creating a repeatable sales process.
 If you can’t understand why someone might not see value in your tool or service, how prepared will you be when (not if!) those inevitable objections come up?

-No one thing will be suitable for every person on earth, and assuming the sale (especially too soon) just leads to a lack of trust.
-If you can prepare for those objections, you’ll be in a better position to close more sales.
-Building company culture that encourages and supports that idea is better than pushing salespeople to sell to everyone.
+No one thing will be suitable for every person on earth, and assuming the sale (especially too soon) leads to a lack of trust.
+If you can prepare for those objections, you’ll be better positioned to close more deals.
+Establishing a strong culture that encourages and supports that idea is better than pushing salespeople to sell to everyone.

 Even huge companies forget this…

 I was immediately confused and somewhat put out.
-This company puts out mountains of content talking about “target market” and “customer avatars.”
-Yet, this salesperson was on here telling me that every company on the planet should be using it?
+This company puts out mountains of content about “target market” and “customer avatars.”
+Yet, this salesperson was on here telling me that every company on the planet should be using it.

 That ruined any credibility he might have had up to that point.